DBpedia: Use cases

 DBpedia has a broad scope of entities covering different areas of human knowledge.
 This makes it a natural hub for connecting datasets, where external datasets could link to its concepts.
 The DBpedia dataset is interlinked on the RDF level with various other Open Data datasets on the Web.
 This enables applications to enrich DBpedia data with data from these datasets.
-As of September 2013, there are more than 45 million interlinks between DBpedia and external datasets including: Freebase, OpenCyc, UMBEL, GeoNames, MusicBrainz, CIA World Fact Book, DBLP, Project Gutenberg, DBtune Jamendo, Eurostat, UniProt, Bio2RDF, and US Census data.
+As of September 2013, there are more than 45 million interlinks between DBpedia and external datasets including: Freebase, OpenCyc, UMBEL, GeoNames, MusicBrainz, CIA World Factbook, DBLP, Project Gutenberg, DBtune Jamendo, Eurostat, UniProt, Bio2RDF, and US Census data.
 The Thomson Reuters initiative OpenCalais, the Linked Open Data project of The New York Times, the Zemanta API and DBpedia Spotlight also include links to DBpedia.
 The BBC uses DBpedia to help organize its content.
 Faviki uses DBpedia for semantic tagging.
 Samsung also includes DBpedia in its "Knowledge Sharing Platform".